Azure/fleet/docs/howtos/drift-detection.md

 * To fix the drift, consider one of the following options:

-    * Switch the whenToApply setting back to Always, which will instruct Fleet to overwrite the drifts using values from the hub cluster resource template; or
+    * Switch the `whenToApply` setting back to `Always`, which will instruct Fleet to overwrite the drifts using values from the hub cluster resource template; or
     * Edit the drifted field directly on the member cluster side, so that the value is consistent with that on the hub cluster; Fleet will periodically re-evaluate drifts and should report that no drifts are found soon after.
     * Delete the resource from the member cluster.
 Fleet will then re-apply the resource template and re-create the resource.

     > Important:
     >